A guide to script fundraisers for schools.

 - Items can be purchased with gift cards at the same price as credit cards.

 - Schools benefit when people make these everyday purchases.

 - Done correctly, organizations can create a steady income stream over the school year.

 - Schools make a lower profit (2-15%).

-- Appears to work best when people are able to plan ahead on their purchases as opposed to impulsive buying.
+- It works best when people can plan their purchases instead of impulsive buying.

-- Requires that a substantial amount of people use the gift cards on a consistent basis in order for the school to really benefit.
+- It requires that a substantial amount of people use the gift cards consistently for the school to benefit.

-- May be difficult to get people to modify their behavior and use gift cards instead of credit cards.
+- Getting people to modify their behavior and use gift cards instead of credit cards may be difficult.

 - Most script companies don’t offer an effective tracking system to keep track of gift card orders.